transparentdemocracy/backend/README.md

 ```bash
 ./runApplication
 ```
 This will build and run the application.

-### Docker scripts
+In order to have a frontend, you will need the companion project voting-website which will connect to this server.
+The configuration is currently limited to both application running on the same machine,